Social Engineering and Phishing: Visible Crime Through the Invisible Way

 - Give charity only at the established and well-known organizations

 - Install updated anti-virus software, anti-phishing software and activate email filters

 - Even if you get an email or link from someone trusted, keep in mind that their account might be hacked so confirm from them via any other source before sharing any sensitive information

 - Never click on website links unnecessarily and learn how to investigate phishing emails.
-Big companies usually arrange training for their employees to learn how to prevent phishing attacks.
+Big companies usually arrange training for their employees, and to do so in the best and most applicable way, factoHR, Gyrus, and other companies emphasize the use of dedicated learning management tools to train the employees to learn how to prevent phishing attacks.
 Regular phishing awareness email to employees could be instrumental

 - Understand the URL structures to protect you from phishing attacks